Anguish, sympathy for Heap after ex-NFL player’s kid killed

 The child safety advocacy group KidsandCars.org said more than 800 children have been killed in the past two decades in instances in which a child in front of a vehicle wasn’t seen by the driver.
 The organization’s president, Janette Fennell, said blind zones in the front and back of cars cause such tragedies.

-AP Pro Football Writer Arnie Stapleton and Associated Press writer Sally Ho in Las Vegas contributed to this report.
+AP Pro Football Writer Arnie Stapleton in Denver and Associated Press writer Sally Ho in Las Vegas contributed to this report.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL